Vanese15/19---Text-Editor/README.md

 # 19---Text-Editor

-WHEN I open my application in my editor
-THEN I run `npm run start` from the root directory WHEN I run my webpack plugins
-THEN I find that I have a generated HTML file, service worker, and a manifest file THEN I find that the text editor still functions in the browser without errors WHEN I open the text editor
-THEN I find that IndexedDB has immediately created a database storage WHEN I enter content and subsequently click off of the DOM window THEN I find that the content in the text editor has been saved with IndexedDB WHEN I click on the Install button
-THEN I download my web application as an icon on my desktop WHEN I load my web application
-THEN I should have a registered service worker using workbox WHEN I register a service worker
-THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets
+I built a text editor that runs in the browser.
+The app is a single page application developed using service workers, manifests and other features that provides users with an experience similar to using a native app.
+The text editor is available while users are offline using service workers.

+Data is stored in the IndexedDB, a lightweight wrapper around the IndexedDB API.
+Users will be able to create notes or code snippets with or without an internet connection and be able to retrieve them at some other time, while either on or offline.
+The application has both a client and server folder structure.
+Users can use npm run start from the root directory to start up the backend and serve the client.

+When the text editor is run from the terminal, JavaScript files have been bundled using webpack.
+When plugins are ran, an HTML file, service worker and manifest file are generated.
+Clicking on the install button, will create a desktop icon.
+When the application is loaded, a registered service worker using workbox is loaded with pre cached static assets.

+The heroku deploy has proper build structured scripts for webpack application.

+While working on this project, I learned the importance of improving the user experience by allowing usere to use applications both on and offline.